Soqva/Soqva/README.md

 ### Hello there! :raised_hand_with_fingers_splayed:

-- :upside_down_face: My name is Nikita and I aspire to become a java developer :upside_down_face:
+- ☕ My name is Nikita and I aspire to become a java developer ☕
 - :man_student: I am currently studying some technologies:
   - Gradle
   - Groovy